-Students are encouraged to provide feedback to instructors by completing the Faculty of Arts online teaching evaluation at the end of each term.
+Students are encouraged to provide feedback to instructors by completing the Faculty of Arts on-line teaching evaluation at the end of each term.
 This feedback is part of the evaluation of teaching effectiveness required by the Committees on Appointments, Promotion and Tenure and by the Director.
 It is expected that students will provide fair and constructive feedback to each instructor.
 It is also expected that the instructor will be willing to discuss their expectation of the students and the course.
-Students are notified by email when the online evaluation system is available to them to access using their Campus Wide Login (CWL).
-The system tracks who has and who has not submitted surveys, and will send reminders until the deadline for completion.
+Students are notified by e-mail when the on-line evaluation system is available to them to access using their Campus Wide Login (CWL).
+You will receive two reminders if your feedback has not been received in time for the closing date.
 Instructors will not receive the results until after they have submitted final course marks, and even then individual evaluations will be anonymous.
-To help you become familiar with the online evaluation system we encourage you to visit UBC's Learning Technology Hub at https://teacheval.ubc.ca/resources/for-students/
+To help you become familiar with the on-line evaluation system we encourage you to visit http://elearning.ubc.ca/evaluations/?login